dsportes/asocial-doc/tech/deploiements.md

-    node tools export-db --in 1,doda,sqlite_a,A --out 2,coltes,sqlite_b,B node tools export-db --in 1,doda,sqlite_a,A --out 1,doda,firestore_a,A node tools export-db --in 32,doda,firestore_a,A --out 32,doda,sqlite_b,A
+    node tools export-db --in 1,doda,sqlite_a,A --out 2,coltes,sqlite_b,B node tools export-db --in 1,doda,sqlite_a,A --out 1,doda,firestore_a,A node tools export-db --in A,doda,firestore_a,A --out A,doda,sqlite_b,A

     Exemple export-st:
-    node tools export-db --in doda,fs_a --out doda,gc_a
+    node tools export-st --in doda,fs_a --out doda,gc_a

     Exemple purge-db
     node tools purge-db --in 2,coltes,firebase_b,A